jeftegoes/AwsOverview/Solutions Architect/Serverless.md

 ## 3.2.
 Discussions

-- You are free to design each micro-service the way you want.
+- We are free to design each micro-service the way we want.
 - **Synchronous patterns**
   - API Gateway.
   - Load Balancers.